• Skip to primary navigation

 • While the potatoes boil, place the stick of butter upright in a large pint glass or mason jar and fill with milk.
 Microwave for 1 – 2 minutes, or until butter has fully melted into milk.
 Carefully remove from microwave as glass will be quite hot.

 • Pour about half of the butter and milk mixture into the drained potatoes and garlic and begin to mash.
-Taste the potatoes and season with more salt and ground pepper.
+Taste the potatoes and season with more salt and ground pepper, to taste.
 Add more liquid until desired consistency is reached (you may not use it all, that’s ok!), being careful not to over mash.
 Stir in nutmeg, taste, and add additional seasoning if necessary.

 • To serve: top the potatoes with pats of butter and freshly chopped parsley, if desired.